7 years teaching all ability levels in secondary schools in south London.

 I am adept at unpicking exam specifications, mark schemes and examiner’s reports.
 I have created countless schemes of work and revision resources.

-For the last 3 years I have been Head of 6th Form, and a member of the Senior Leadership Team.
+For the last 3 years in school I was Head of 6th Form, and a member of the Senior Leadership Team.
 My responsibilities included:

 - Training teachers to improve Learning & Teaching at KS5